-Among its numerous remedies that recommended to enter into the delicate structure of the lungs, through its multiform poisons, there were substances as healthy as opium, cubebs, belladonna, iodine, calomel, corrosive sublimate, sugar of lead, hellebore, aconite, partridges of dogs, tobacco, arsenic, antimony, nitro etc.
+Among its numerous remedies that are recommended to enter into the delicate structure of the lungs, through its multiform poisons, there were substances as healthy as opium, cubebs, belladonna, iodine, calomel, corrosive sublimate, sugar of lead, hellebore, aconite, partridges of dogs, tobacco, arsenic, antimony, nitro, etc.

-Purging is a treatment that induces the evacuation of the patient’s intestines with powerful laxatives, which was done to cleanse the body of toxins or irritants.
+Purging is a treatment that induces the evacuation of the patient’s intestines with powerful laxatives, which were done to cleanse the body of toxins or irritants.

-For most of the last century, standard medical practice consisted in not administering water to severely ill patients and thousands of patients literally died from dehydration.
+For most of the last century, the standard medical practice consisted in not administering water to severely ill patients, and thousands of patients died from dehydration.

 Hypopathic hygiene practices

-The way in which the military implemented the basic principles of hygiene and sanitation during the various wars of this period of time has been well documented.
+How the military implemented the basic principles of hygiene and sanitation during the various wars of this period has been well documented.

-During the War of Mexico (1846-1848) there was a relation of 7 deaths from diseases of the camp (mainly dysentery ) to each death caused by a war injury.
+During the War of Mexico (1846-1848), seven deaths from diseases in the camp (mainly dysentery ) were related to each death caused by a war injury.